pharo-open-documentation/pharo-wiki/CSV.md

 NeoJSON is actually maintained by Sven Van Caekenberghe on [github](https://github.com/svenvc/NeoCSV).
 This section shows some quick examples but there is a great [documentation made by Sven](https://github.com/svenvc/docs/blob/master/neo/neo-csv-paper.md) and a chapter in [Enterprise Pharo (chapter 7)](http://books.pharo.org/enterprise-pharo/).

+> NeoCSV provides utilities to map Smalltalk objects to CSV lines, this page does not cover this topic to avoid duplication with the great documentation available in [Sven's documentation](https://github.com/svenvc/docs/blob/master/neo/neo-csv-paper.md) and [Enterprise Pharo (chapter 7)](http://books.pharo.org/enterprise-pharo/).
+Check it out if you need to use such feature!

 ### Install
 To install NeoCSV, simply execute the following code snippet in a playground:
 ```Smalltalk